f90/Wave-U-Net/README.md

 `` python Predict.py with cfg.baseline_stereo input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``

-If you want to use your own trained model, point to the location of the Tensorflow checkpoint file using the ``model_path`` parameter, making sure that the model configuration (here: ``baseline_stereo``) matches with the model saved in the checkpoint:
+If you want to use other pre-trained models we provide or your own ones, point to the location of the Tensorflow checkpoint file using the ``model_path`` parameter, making sure that the model configuration (here: ``full_multi_instrument``) matches with the model saved in the checkpoint.
+As an example for our pre-packaged multi-instrument model:

-`` python Predict.py with cfg.baseline_stereo model_path="checkpoints/baseline_stereo/baseline_stereo-186093" input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``
+`` python Predict.py with cfg.full_multi_instrument model_path="checkpoints/full_multi_instrument/full_multi_instrument-134067" input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``

-## Known issues
+# Known issues

 During the preparation of the MUSDB dataset, conversion to WAV can sometimes halt because of an ffmpeg process freezing that is used within the musdb python package to identify the datasets mp4 audio streams.
 This seems to be an error occurring upon the subprocess.Popen() used deep within the stempeg library.
 Due to its random nature, it is not currently known how to fix this.
 I suggest regenerating the dataset again if this error occurs.